 Cricket may have been played in Corsham before 1848.
 Records exist of a Trowbridge team playing matches in the 1820’s, and in all probability, Corsham would have been one of its opponents.
-Earliest records of Corsham Cricket Club indicate that the Club was formed by Paul Baron Methuen in 1848.
+Earliest records of Corsham Cricket Club indicate that the Club was formed in 1848 by Hon.
+Frederick Methuen (Frederick Henry Paul were his full christian names, but was known as Frederick.
+He did not become the second Baron Methuen until 11th September 1849, when his father died).
 Very little information still exists of these early years, but it is certain that its continued existence owes much to the Methuen family, who have been appointed as Club Presidents ever since, and to the Methuen Estate who own the land at Station Road where the Club has staged its home matches since inception.
 The ground is reputed to be the sixth oldest ground in the Country.

-The first Press reports covering matches played at Corsham was in 1855 against opponents from Bitton.
+Press reports in 1855 include a match against opponents from Bitton.
 Corsham scored 196 and succeeded in dismissing their opponents for 46 and 22.
 Corsham’s opening batsman, Smallbones, was run out without scoring, but achieved retribution by clean-bowling four of the visitors in each innings.

 An interesting fact gleaned from the manuscripts of the minutes of the club between 1864 to 1873 was that a motion was resolved to levy a fine of 6d (2.5p) for non-attendance of elected Committee members at Committee night!
 The use of fines seemed to be the Committee’s answer to indiscipline in the Club - a resolution was passed in 1866 to fine “any member heard swearing or using any profane language in the field” the sum of 6d.